estuans/THORBot/README.md

 Todo
 =======

-- Need to create a database function that stores permissions, channels, etc.

-- Fix !invite and !join
+- Improve the way THORBot handles messages being sent to valhalla.brain.
+- Add additional support for Google API.
+- Add support for WolframAlpha API.
+- Work on the permissions database and how they're handled.

 Dependencies
 =======